13th INTERNATIONAL MEETING

 9:00 Agnès Lacreuse (USA) Nonhuman primate models of menopause

-9:30 Claudia Barth (Norway) Menopause-related factors & brain health
+9:30 Claudia Barth (Norway) Harnessing big data to study menopause-related factors and female brain health and cognition

 10:30 - 11:00 coffee break